Showing Collections: 1 - 20 of 24

 The collection contains the personal and professional papers of Isaac E. Newsom, long-time professor of veterinary medicine, administrator, and president of Colorado A&M College.
 Materials include professional and personal correspondence, meeting minutes, reports of the State Board of Agriculture, and financial information.

 Ralph E. Christoffersen was the tenth president of Colorado State University.
 The collection includes planning documents for his investiture ceremony, gifts from King Saud University, and copies of speeches.

-The collection contains the professional papers of Roy M. Green, the sixth president of Colorado A&M. Materials include correspondence, memos and reports from various campus and national committees and councils, budgets, and financial reports.
+The collection contains the professional papers of Roy M. Green, the sixth president of Colorado A&M (now Colorado State University).
+Materials include correspondence, memos and reports from various campus and national committees and councils, budgets, and financial reports.